appyay/appyay-delivery-js/README.md

-# Appyay.js
+# Appyay Delivery Javascript SDK

-Client Javascript library for Appyay Content Delivery API.
+Client Javascript library (node and browser) for Appyay Content Delivery API.

 ## Usage
 Not yet on NPM